odoo/odoo/doc/reference/testing.rst

 that the web client and the server work together.
 In order to do that, we can write another kind of test: tours.
 A tour is a mini scenario of some interesting business flow.
 It explains a sequence of steps that should be followed.
-The test runner will then create a phantom_js browser, point it to the proper url and simulate the click and inputs, according to the scenario.
+The test runner will then create a Chrome headless browser, point it to the proper url and simulate the click and inputs, according to the scenario.

 Screenshots and screencasts during browser_js tests